Select Page

 • Warm-up

-• Superpole Race - 10 laps regardless of circuit length
+• Superpole Race - 10 laps regardless of circuit length (effectively a sprint race)

 • Race 2 - full length (Top nine from Superpole Race start in that position for Race 2; positions from 10th onwards set from Saturday's Superpole).
 Full points on offer 25 points for a win down to one point for 15th